Skip to content

 • Are unable to invest sufficient time and resources to do justice to this important task

 You will need to appoint a specialist company to carry out the risk assessment for you.
-Such a specialist must identify the fire safety measures that need to be in place.
+Such specialist must identify the fire safety measures that need to be in place.
 You should maintain close involvement in the process.

 The Fire Risk Assessment Competency Council have produced a document (Guidance Choosing a Competent Fire Risk Assessor) for information on how to select an appropriate person or organisation to carry out the risk assessment on your behalf.